There are so many fun and creative ways to help your kids get outside and we have 31 really fun outside activities for kids!

 - Make a bucket list of different parks you want to try and visit.

-- Give your kids a container and have them collect different kinds of bugs.
+- Go on a bug hunt!
+Give your kids a container and have them collect different kinds of bugs.

-- Turn your yard into an obstacle course – use cones, a hula hoop and other things that can create obstacles.
+- Turn your yard into an obstacle course.
+Use cones, sticks, a hula hoop, and other items from your garage or backyard to create fun obstacles.

 - Play with water.
-Kids will run at the chance to go outside and splash in water.
-There are lots of creative ways – wash the car, water the garden, run through sprinklers, slip-n-slide, a blow up pool, or build a water table.
+Kids will jump at the chance to go outside and splash in water.
+There are lots of creative ways to do it: wash the car, water the garden, run through sprinklers, go down slip-n-slide, jump in blow up pool, or build a water table.

 - Try a new sport.
 Sometimes a friendly game of dodge ball, whiffle ball, or soccer is a great way to get kids to enjoy playing outside.